CubeSquareRomb/quiz/README.md

-## Powerful tool for self-studying
+## The powerful tool for self-studying

 This app can help you memorize any kind of topic.
 The unit of the information is represented as a flashcard, which contains just a question and an answer.
 For example, if you want to learn historical dates, just create multiple cards for each date, like _"What's the year of the independence of the USA? - 1776"_.
 Even during the process of making cards, you're studying.
 Then, you can play one of the four modes: